May 20, 2020

 The police staff meetings led by Sergeant Kesper show that there is a culture of strong solidarity that’s expected of the cops.
 Kesper expresses that the recent acquittal of their fellow cop colleague was the right decision.
 He also warns his subordinates that the controversial shootings have caused a lot of anger toward cops, so extra care must be taken in dealing with the public.

-Meanwhile, Renée’s colleagues tease her about having to be stuck with a rookie.
-She isn’t thrilled about having to train a newcomer, but she brushes off the good-natured ribbing and does her best to work with Danny, who is a “by the book” type of of cop and eager to impress his more experienced co-workers.
+Meanwhile, Renée’s colleagues tease her about getting stuck with a rookie.
+She isn’t thrilled about having to train a newcomer, but she brushes off the good-natured ribbing and does her best to work with Danny, who is a “by the book” type of cop and eager to impress his more experienced co-workers.

 It isn’t long for Renée and Danny to find out that they have very different styles of working.
 Renée is more of the “take charge” type, while Danny is more of a passive observer who follows the lead of someone who has authority over him.
 While out on patrol, they encounter a black boy who’s about 5 years old sitting alone in the middle of the street.
 As Renée approaches the boy with concern, his mother bursts out of a nearby house and shouts at Renée not to touch her son.